h0tak88r-edu/paramx/README.md

-# ParamX README

 ## Overview

 ParamX is a tool designed for extracting interesting subdomains and parameters from URLs.
-It can be particularly useful for security researchers and penetration testers who are looking for specific types of vulnerabilities such as XSS, SQLi, LFI, RCE, IDOR, SSRF, SSTI, and open redirects.
+It can be particularly useful for bug hunters and penetration testers who are looking for specific types of vulnerabilities such as XSS, SQLi, LFI, RCE, IDOR, SSRF, SSTI, and open redirects.

+- inspired from [gf](https://github.com/tomnomnom/gf) by tomnomnom but edited with more clean code and easy configuration using yaml templates

 ## Features